recursion/jackBeNimble/README.md

 - Build as standalone node service for faster/cleaner api integration.

 ### Usage

+- The concept is that you have lot size, and an increment for placing orders.
+- Increment is the value used to determine how far from the best bid or best off you want your order to be.
+- Use hotkeys to change lot size and increment value.
+- Use the home row keys on your keyboard to place orders at various intervals from the best bid or best offer.

 - Add plugin (until its submitted you can only do this in developer mode - so if you are a dev, you know what to do)
 - Login to exchange.coinbase.com, beta.bitfinix.com (or the regular www.bitfinex.com, however beta is much better thanks to websockets!!)